 Three linked ponds filled with koi and goldfish sit among a setting of 11 different types of Japanese maples and a variety of rhododendrons.
 In the fall, the maples provide a continuum of color, starting in August and going on until December.
 Photo by: Robin Hopper.

 Since that day, Hopper set out to transform what he called a “mass of misery” into a family home, showroom, art gallery, and 2.5-acre garden that now attracts visitors from all over the world and was voted as one of the top 10 gardens in Canada by readers of Canada’s Gardening Life magazine.
 Hopper calls his distinctive garden style “Anglojapanadian” because of its strong Japanese influence.

 “As both a long-time professional artist and avid amateur gardener, I have noticed that, for me, the most visually exciting, personal, and thought-provoking gardens have usually been those created by artists who work in a variety of visual art media,” says Hopper.
 His dual passions for ceramics and gardening have always gone hand-in-hand.
 From the outset, his concept was to approach the garden as he does his other works of art—as a medium for expressing ideas, evoking memories, and stirring the senses.

 In A Potter’s Garden, Hopper takes a look at garden design through the eyes and mind of an artist.
 “I hope to suggest how artists go about incorporating thoughts and methods from diverse areas of art and meld them into a highly personal space that goes way beyond the formula-based approach to garden design,” he says.
-You can learn more about Hopper’s work and get a sample of his e-book at Chosin Pottery Inc.
+You can learn more about Hopper’s work at Chosin Pottery Inc.